CHIMERAE

 ---///---///---

-“Do you have a more credible one?”
+"Have you a more credible one?"

 "Yes.
 The author is the same for both series."